Multiple Myeloma Treatment

 We have a robust program of clinical trials that feature novel therapies and agents.
 We will offer you the opportunity to participate in clinical trials when they are appropriate for your condition and overall health.

 We work closely with Mount Sinai specialists in other clinical services to manage complications of myeloma, such as bone fractures, spinal compression, and kidney and cardiac issues.
 For example, interventional neuroradiologists perform kyphoplasty and vertebroplasty to relieve pain, and improve mobility, overall function, and quality of life.

-We can also offer bisphosphonates to strengthen bone and slow loss of bone mass.
+We use bisphosphonates to strengthen bone and slow loss of bone mass.
 These drugs can slow down the progression of myeloma-related bone disease, decrease bone pain, and reduce incidence of fractures.